jkvaternik/cs4550-fp/final_report.md

     create the playlist page.

 - Jim:
   - Jim worked on figuring out OAuth and a lot of the backend logic behind getting recommendations, top tracks, and pushing a playlist to spotify.
-He focused on compiling the top group genres, picking three
+    He focused on compiling the top group genres, picking two, and combining them with each user's top three artists to get a list of recommendations, and extracting the right data from the API response to create our resources.

 - Jaime:
   - Jaime worked on finalizing OAuth, along with setting up much of